Bengaluru India Temple: History

 On January 15, 2020, the church released the temple’s site location and exterior rendering.
 Plans called for a 38,670-square-foot structure on a 1.62-acre parcel at 2-B, Garudachar Palya, Mahadevapura, Bengaluru, in the Whitefield district.
+The temple’s design has a white exterior, arched windows, and five spires—a tall central spire flanked by four smaller ones.
+It will be approximately 38,670 square feet.
 The temple campus was designed to include a two-level meetinghouse, administrative offices, a distribution center, and patron housing.
 At the time, existing church offices and a meetinghouse on the property were removed to make space for the temple complex.

 The groundbreaking ceremony took place on December 2, 2020, and was presided over by Robert K. William, an area seventy.
 Attendance was limited due to COVID-19 restrictions, and a broadcast of the event was shared with members throughout India.
 In the dedicatory prayer, William expressed comfort for those who had lost loved ones to COVID-19 and emphasized the temple’s role in eternal family doctrine.

 At the time of the groundbreaking, the church reported 14,528 members in 46 congregations in India.
 Church leaders anticipated the temple would serve nearly 15,000 members across the country, marking a milestone in the church’s growth in South Asia.

 As of August 27, 2025, the temple remains under construction, with no open house or dedication dates announced.

-The temple’s design has a white exterior, arched windows, and five spires—a tall central spire flanked by four smaller ones.
-It will be approximately 38,670 square feet.